Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 # §2 Optional mods for a Vanilla+ installation
-The following mods are all optional and can be skipped if all you wanted were bug fixes and improvements in performance you can skip to **§3 Setting up MGE XE** below.
+The following mods are all optional and can be skipped.
+If all you wanted were bug fixes and performance improvements, you can skip to **§3 Setting up MGE XE** below.
 However, if you want to enhance the games aesthetics with a few more mods in a vanilla friendly way; read on.

 ## Step 2.1: Intelligent Textures
 Intelligent Textures replaces almost all textures in the vanilla game and its expansions with high resolution AI upscales.